firenahzku/VGSmartUnbuff/README.md

 * Current settings are tanking oriented.
 * To change them, open the addon's `lua` file, and edit the contents of `VGSmartUnbuff_PriorityList` array.
 * The lower the number next to a buff texture name is, the higher priority it has and the lower the chance that it will get removed.
+* If a buff isn't listed, you have to add it to the array, following the same format that other buffs have.
+You can use any number as the priority (can be decimal).